coyote963/blog/content/posts/boring-man-boilerplate-2.md

     if js['Message'].startswith("!op"):
       # Here we will need to add all the powerups
 ```
-Now we can check the [documentation of the boilerplat](https://github.com/coyote963/bm-boilerplate) and see that the command we want is `powerup`.
-And we can loop through all 5 of them and give to the issuer of the command.
+Now we can check the [documentation of the boilerplate](https://github.com/coyote963/bm-boilerplate) and see that the command we want is `powerup : Give a specified player a specified power up.
+1 = triple damage, 2 = super speed, 3 = regen, 4 = invis, 5 = bfg [Requires Mutators]` And we can loop through all 5 of them and give to the issuer of the command.

 ```python
 def op(event_id, message_string, sock):